 So let's get that out of the way.
 First, not everyone is Christian and subscribes to that particular flavor of morality; you don't have the right to impose your morals on them.
-Second, human beings are sexual, by design, created that way by God.
+Second, humans are inherently sexual beings (modulo those on the asexual spectrum).
 For better or worse, people have sex.
-Sooner or later, more or less often, sure – but we are created as sexual beings, and "don't have sex" is not a responsible answer to the entire US population as a means of avoiding unplanned pregnancy.
+Sooner or later, more or less often, sure – but we are born as sexual beings, and "don't have sex" is not a responsible answer to the entire US population as a means of avoiding unplanned pregnancy.
 Third, even the if people you think "shouldn't be having sex" aren't, there are married couples who aren't in a position to have kids yet either.

 Abortion is a weird polarization issue, because even though Republicans want to prohibit it, all the real solutions to it are things that Democrats support.
 Republicans don't want to follow through on any of the things which would be required to make it never necessary.
 If public health measures and capabilities progressed to the point where no abortion were ever needed, Democrats would join the Republicans celebrating in the streets.